-To better serve students, the College Board is offering testing supports for English learners (EL) during the digital SAT, PSAT 10, and PSAT 8/9.
+To better serve students, College Board offers testing supports for English learners (EL) during the digital SAT, PSAT 10, and PSAT 8/9.
 Testing supports include:

 EL students who use the above supports during the digital SAT will receive scores they can send to colleges.

 Students who meet the following criteria at the time of testing can use EL supports:

 - They're enrolled in an elementary or secondary school in the U.S. or U.S. territories.

 - They're an English learner as defined by their state or by federal policy.

 - They use the same supports in class or for other assessments.

 EL students can use as many of our testing supports as they need.
 You'll have to change their settings in the Test Information Distribution Engine (TIDE) before test day.
 Go to TIDE and AT Settings to find out how.